 I felt it when I was just walking around the city, when I was getting on and off buses, and even on my college campus, which was historically a school for black women.
 Even there I didn’t always feel like I was welcome.

 So I built these questions about the intersection of race, gender, class, and reproduction into my research.
 My thesis was titled, A Moment of Conception.

-DC: How did you end up switching into the sociology of stem cells and genomics in grad school?
+SCI: How did you end up switching into the sociology of stem cells and genomics in grad school?

 RB: [Stem cell research] was happening all around me, and so my graduate work was about taking the technique that ethnographers sometimes apply to people in “far-off villages” and thinking, “Well, scientists are an interesting tribe.”

-DC: Can you tell me about the UCLA Center for Genetics and Society and what they do?
+SCI: Can you tell me about the UCLA Center for Genetics and Society and what they do?
 Is that a typical sociology post-grad experience?

 RB: I don’t think it was a typical academic trajectory.
 The Center wasn’t started by sociologists; it was started through a collaboration between an historian and a geneticist.
 Their goal was to bring together all kinds of people who were interested in the intersection between society and genetics.